Paul Farren

-Paul Vincent Farren (born December 24, 1960) is an American former professional football offensive tackle in the National Football League (NFL).
-He played for the Cleveland Browns from 1983 to 1991.
+Paul Vincent Farren (born December 24, 1960) is an American former professional football player who was an offensive tackle for the Cleveland Browns of the National Football League (NFL) from 1983 to 1991.
+He was selected 316th overall in the 12th round by the Browns in the 1983 NFL Draft.
 Farren took over as the Browns' starting left tackle after Rickey Bolden was injured in 1989.
-Farren also played as a guard and a center when he attended Boston University.
+Farren also played college football as an guard and center for the Boston University Terriers.